Dime Community Bancshares (NASDAQ:DCOM) Announces Quarterly Earnings Results

-Dime Community Bancshares (NASDAQ:DCOM – Get Free Report) released its quarterly earnings data on Friday.
+Dime Community Bancshares (NASDAQ:DCOM – Get Free Report) issued its earnings results on Friday.
 The savings and loans company reported $0.39 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.48 by ($0.09), MarketWatch Earnings reports.
+The firm had revenue of $167.63 million during the quarter, compared to analysts’ expectations of $81.01 million.
 Dime Community Bancshares had a return on equity of 12.14% and a net margin of 19.42%.
-The business had revenue of $167.63 million for the quarter, compared to analysts’ expectations of $81.01 million.
-During the same quarter in the prior year, the firm earned $0.99 earnings per share.
+During the same period last year, the firm posted $0.99 earnings per share.

 Dime Community Bancshares Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 24th.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, January 24th.
 Shareholders of record on Wednesday, January 17th were given a $0.25 dividend.
+This represents a $1.00 dividend on an annualized basis and a yield of 4.19%.
 The ex-dividend date was Tuesday, January 16th.
-This represents a $1.00 dividend on an annualized basis and a yield of 4.19%.
-Dime Community Bancshares’s payout ratio is currently 43.67%.
+Dime Community Bancshares’s dividend payout ratio (DPR) is 43.67%.

 Institutional Inflows and Outflows